abc132294-sys/Distributed-API-first-/README.md

 It is currently including two solutions.

-One of them is a central API.
+One of them is a central API (it has Scalar installed.
+To access its UI add /scalar to the link).
 It recieves new jobs,
 gives a job to a requesting Worker, recieves updates/heartbeats from a Worker,